Strategoose/gva_publication/README.md

 #### Other
 To run the code without cloning the repository or using raw data, run pip install dcms_gva, and download this example notebook. - not yet implemented.

+#### Reproducing outputs for previous releases
+Check which major version of the package was used to produce the release in question here (link to releases).
+Install that version using pip install git ...

 ## Versioning
 Important motivations for bundling statistical publication production into a Python repo, is that we can ensure reproducibility, and consistency of data processing method between publications.
 Reproducibility is critical to ensure publications are auditable and trustworty.
 Consistency of approach for each publication is also critical to ensure statistics are accurate, transparent, reliable, trustworthy etc.